Jackson Orem

-Jackson Orem is a physician, medical oncologist and researcher in Uganda.
+Jackson Orem is a Ugandan physician, oncologist and researcher.
 He has served as the director of the Uganda Cancer Institute, since 2004.

 Background and education

 Orem was born in Uganda and he attended local primary and secondary schools.
 His father was a driver and salesman.
 His mother was a housewife.
 After high school, he was admitted to Makerere University School of Medicine, the oldest in East Africa.
 He graduated with a Bachelor of Medicine and Bachelor of Surgery (MBChB) degree.
 After internship, he was re-admitted to Makerere University to pursue a Master of Medicine degree (MMed), in Internal Medicine, graduating in the early 2000s.

 In 2002, he left Uganda for Cleveland, Ohio, in the United States, to pursue a two-year Fellowship in hematology and oncology at Case Western Reserve University.
 After graduation in 2004, he returned to Uganda.
 Later, he was awarded a Doctor of Philosophy (PhD) degree by the Karolinska Institute in Solna, Stockholm County in Sweden.